-This means that those who are unable to work because they are shielding a family member are unlikely to qualify for SSP or new style ESA unless they themselves are experiencing health problems and are provided with medical certificates from their GP.
+It is our understanding that those who are unable to work because they are shielding alongside a family member are not exempt from the requirement to provide medical certificates.
+Parents and other carers who are shielding alongside a vulnerable houseghold member are unlikely to qualify for SSP or new style ESA unless they themselves are experiencing health problems and are provided with medical certificates from their GP.

 Will I have to attend a medical assessment as part of a claim for these benefits?

 People who claim new style ESA or Universal Credit on the basis that they have health problems are often expected to take part in a face to face assessment with a health professional.